History Committee

 Two of the organization's current major programs were launched in CCA's first year.
 The Youth Arts Program (YAP) began in January 1996 as a weekly three-hour program on Saturday nights, run by the founders and other volunteers in a free space provided by a local church.

 The Community History Program was the outgrowth of the group's efforts to save the Franklin Street School, a formerly segregated African American elementary school and one of the few buildings in Cape May that still stands as testament to the contributions African Americans made to Cape May's development.
 At the time of CCA's founding, the building stood vacant and deteriorating, while the city turned down numerous requests from leaders in the African American community to put it to use.
+Recently, the Franklin Street School renovation project, with the help of state and local agencies, has been completed, and CCA has moved into new office space shared with the Cape May division of the county library at 720 Franklin St.

 personnel